credativ/pg_snakeoil/README.md

-Running typical antivirus software on a PostgreSQL Server has severe drawbacks such as severely affecting performance or making the system no longer POSIX-compliant, which in turn is unsupported by the community.
+Running typical antivirus software on a PostgreSQL Server has severe drawbacks such as severely affecting performance or making the system no longer POSIX-compliant, which in turn is unsupported by the community and threatens data consistency.
 Further, the failure modes are extremely problematic when a non-PostgreSQL-Aware scanner blocks access to a file due to false-positives and bugs in the scanner software.

-We typically recommend not to run such software on PostgreSQL servers, as PostgreSQL - in contrast to lesser softwares - knows how to discern between code and data and will not execute any viruses stored in a database.
+We typically recommend not to run such software on PostgreSQL servers, as PostgreSQL - in contrast to lesser software - knows how to discern between code and data and will not execute any viruses stored in a database.